eltang/qmk_firmware/readme.md

 * The readme for your own keyboard: This is found under `keyboards/<your keyboards's name>/`.
 So for the ErgoDox EZ, it's [here](keyboards/ergodox_ez/); for the Planck, it's [here](keyboards/planck/) and so on.
 * The list of possible keycodes you can use in your keymap is actually spread out in a few different places:
   * [doc/keycode.txt](doc/keycode.txt) - an explanation of those same keycodes.
-  * [quantum/keymap.h](quantum/keymap.h) - this is where the QMK-specific aliases are all set up.
-Things like the Hyper and Meh key, the Leader key, and all of the other QMK innovations.
+  * [keystrokes/keymap.h](keystrokes/keymap.h) - this is where aliases are all set up.
+Things like the Hyper and Meh key, the Leader key, and all of the other innovations.
 These are also explained and documented below, but `keymap.h` is where they're actually defined.
-* The [TMK documentation](doc/TMK_readme.md).
-QMK is based on TMK, and this explains how it works internally.
+* The [TMK documentation](doc/TMK_README.md).
+Keystrokes is based on QMK, which is in turn based on TMK, and this explains how it works internally.

 # Getting started

 Before you are able to compile, you'll need to install an environment for AVR development.
 You'll find the instructions for any OS below.
-If you find another/better way to set things up from scratch, please consider [making a pull request](https://github.com/jackhumbert/qmk_firmware/pulls) with your changes!
+If you find another/better way to set things up from scratch, please consider [making a pull request](https://github.com/eltang/keystrokes/pulls) with your changes!

 ## Build Environment Setup